Traditional advertising, such as an ad in a magazine or newspaper, is mostly worthless. Don’t waste your money. I’ve tried it. They don’t work.

 9. Get featured on photo blogs

-There’s a ton of wedding blogs out there that feature photography, and there are portrait blogs such as Inspire Me Baby that feature portrait photographers as well.
+There’s a ton of wedding blogs out there that feature photography, and there are some portrait blogs that feature portrait photographers as well.
 Get featured if you can, then promote it where your clients can see it.
 There’s nothing wrong with reminding them how awesome you are.
 It’s simply good business.

 10. Give back to the community

 This not only gets your name out there, but it helps you build relationships with other professionals who may want your services or refer you to people they know.
 There are very few organizations who would turn down free photography coverage for their event.
 Consider donating a session to a cause that is important to you.
 The possibilities here are endless.